 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard.

 By reporting side effects you can help provide more information on the safety of this medicine.

-5) How to store Lorazepam
+5. How to store Lorazepam Tablets

-- .
-Keep out of the sight and reach of children. - Do not take Lorazepam after the expiry date which is stated on the carton after EXP. - The expiry date refers to the last day of the month. - Do not store above 25°C. Store in the original package. - Return any unused tablets to your pharmacist.
-Only keep them if your doctor tells you to. - If the tablets become discoloured or show any other signs of deterioration, you should seek the advice of your pharmacist who will tell you what to do. - Medicines should not be disposed of via wastewater or household waste.
+- Keep all medicines out of the sight and reach of children

+Do not use often the expire data printed on the center or bliste - Do not use after the expiry date printed on the carton or blister strip.
+The expiry date refers to the last day of the month. - Do not store above 25°C. - Return any unused tablets to your pharmacist.
+Only keep them if your doctor tells you to.
+Medicines should not be disposed of via wastewater or household waste.
 Ask your pharmacist how to dispose of medicines no longer required.
 These measures will help protect the environment.
+If the tablets become discoloured or show any other signs of deterioration, you should consult your pharmacist who will - advise you what to do.

+6. Further information

-6) Further information What Lorazepam contain
+What Lorazepam Tablets contain